qarmin/czkawka/README.md

 ## TODO
 - Comments - a lot of things should be described
+- Probably extern argument parser in czkawka-cli could be used
 - More unit tests
+- Debian package
 - Finding files with debug symbols
 - Maybe windows support, but this will need some refactoring in code
 - Translation support
-- Add support for fast searching based on checking only first ~1MB of file.
+- Add support for fast searching based on checking only first ~1 MB of file.
 - GTK Gui
   - Selection of records(don't know how to do this)
   - Popups
   - Choosing directories(include, excluded)
-  - Popup with type type of deleted records
+  - Popup with type of deleted records
+  - Add Czkawka name to main window(now is czkawka_gui)
 - Orbtk GUI
   - Basic selecting included and excluded folders
+  - Text field to show informations about number of found folders/files
-  -
+  - Simple buttons to delete

 ## Usage and requirements
 Rustc 1.46 works fine(not sure about a minimal version)